D. J. Brigman

-David Franklin "D. J." Brigman Jr. (born May 3, 1976) is an American professional golfer who has played on the PGA Tour and the Web.com Tour.
+David Franklin "D. J." Brigman Jr. (born May 3, 1976) is an American professional golfer who played on the PGA Tour and the Web.com Tour.

-Career
+Early life and amateur career

-Brigman was born in Clovis, New Mexico, and played college golf at the University of New Mexico, graduating in 1999.
+Brigman was born in Clovis, New Mexico.
+He played college golf at the University of New Mexico and graduated in 1999.
 During his college career, he won both the 1996 and 1998 New Mexico State Amateur titles, and the 1998 U.S. Collegiate Golf Championship, thanks to a final-round 68 to top second-place finisher Charles Howell III.

+Professional career

-Turning professional after graduation, he won the 2000 New Mexico Open.
+In 1999, Brigman turned professional.
+Shortly thereafter, he won the 2000 New Mexico Open.